 - Lianne Almughirah, Director, International Admissions and Student Services

-- Sheryl Copeland, Faculty Counselor, Counseling Center (Co-Chair)
+- Dr. Gwynith Hoffman-Robinson, Faculty Counselor, Counseling Center

-- Derek Levy, Dean, Student Support and Success (Co-Chair)
+- Derek Levy, Dean of Student Support & Success (Co-Chair)

 - Miranda Levy, Program Specialist, Student Accessibility Services

 - Tricia Lovely, Coordinator, Title IX | EEO

 - Lisa Malik, Dean of Access and Advising